Certificate and private key configuration for TLS/SSL connections

 }

-You can define any number of certificate (x509) and private key (key) blocks.
+You can define any number of certificate (x509), certificate directory (x509-directory), and private key (key) blocks.

 Names are case sensitive.
 Reusing a name will cause a configuration error.